Designing Privacy-aware Internet of Things Applications: Findings, Discussion and Lessons Learned

 In total, we expected participants to identify a maximum of 410 privacy preserving measures that they could take in order to improve the privacy awareness of the three given IoT application scenarios.
-They identified 308 privacy preserving measures with the help of the PbD guidelines.
-Therefore, the success rate is 75.12\%.
-As shown in Figure \ref{Figure:Differences}, this results is significantly better than \textit{`without PbD guidelines'}.
-Based on our discussions with the participants, we identified two main reasons why sometimes they failed to apply a given guideline into their application designs: 1) unique IoT application designs eliminates the necessity of applying certain privacy preserving measures and 2) the lack of time.
-It is important to note that the PbD guidelines can only be applied to protect user privacy in certain application design contexts.
-Some participants designed their IoT applications in such away that certain PbD guidelines have no role to play.
+They identified 308 privacy preserving measures with the help of the PbD guidelines, giving a success rate of 75.12\%.
+As shown in Figure \ref{Figure:Differences}, this result is significantly better than \textit{`without PbD guidelines'}.
+Based on our discussions with the participants, we identified two main reasons why they sometimes failed to apply a given guideline to their designs: 1) the IoT application designs eliminates the need to apply certain privacy preserving measures; and 2) the lack of time.
+The former reason arises because PbD guidelines can only be applied in certain application design contexts.
+Some participants designed their IoT applications such that certain PbD guidelines were not relevant.
 We discuss one such example in the next section.